LiamThomas21/Hangman-game/README.md

 # Hangman-game

-##Hangman game made with HTML, CSS AND JS
+- Hangman game made with HTML, CSS AND JS
+- Answers are all tech related